manticoresoftware/manticoresearch-php/docs/searchclass.md

 ### sort()

 Adds a sorting rule.
-The sort rules will be applied in the order they are added.
+The sorting rules will be applied in the order they are added.

 It can accept two parameters: